simsine/Binary-Clock/README.md

 Yes i know the javascript program is shit, i wrote it like 3 years ago

 # How-to
-You run this like you would with any other html site, open the index.html file in your preferred web browser.
+You run this like you would with any other html site.
+Open the index.html file in your preferred web browser.